HISTORY OF IOTA PI CHAPTER, GRAND RAPIDS, MICHIGAN

 Walter L. Burt, Ph.D.

-The Chapter was chartered in the City of Grand Rapids, Michigan on March 9, 1974, by then presiding Tenth District Representative, the late Bro.
+Iota Pi Chapter was chartered in Grand Rapids, Michigan on March 9, 1974, by then presiding Tenth District Representative, the late Bro.
 Burnel Coulon, of Indianapolis, Indiana.
-Eleven dedicated fraternity brothers came together to support the incorporation of this Chapter that was based upon the Fraternity’s four cardinal principles: Manhood, Scholarship, Perseverance, and Uplift.
+Eleven fraternity brothers came together to support the incorporation of this Charter that was based upon the Fraternity’s four cardinal principles: Manhood, Scholarship, Perseverance, and Uplift.

-Walter L. Burt, Basileus
+Walter L. Burt, Ph.D., Basileus